itzg/docker-minecraft-server/README.md

 docker run ... -v $HOME/worlds:/worlds:ro -e WORLD=/worlds/basic
 ```

+### Overwrite world on start
+The world will only be downloaded or copied if it doesn't exist already.
+Set `FORCE_WORLD_COPY=TRUE` to force overwrite the world on every server start.

 ### Downloadable mod/plugin pack for Forge, Bukkit, and Spigot Servers

 Like the `WORLD` option above, you can specify the URL of a "mod pack"